 I don’t know about you but, at home we eat soup all year round.
 For me a good soup is filling, comforting and the ultimate one-pot meal.

 This soup is one of our favorite Mexican soup recipes.
-It has so much flavor and is made with simple ingredients, some of which you may have already at home.

-Albondigas soup have juicy, tender meatballs that are seasoned to perfection.
-The soup is packed with veggies like carrots, zucchini, green beans, potatoes, celery and roasted tomatoes all simmered in an aromatic savory broth.
+The soup is packed with veggies like carrots, zucchini, green beans, potatoes, celery and roasted tomatoes all simmered with tender meatballs in an aromatic savory broth.

-Homemade Albondigas Soup Ingredients
+Albondigas Recipe Ingredients

 To Make The Albondigas (Meatballs)

 - Ground Beef: I use lean ground beef.
+If using higher fat ground beef, you may need to skim the fat from the soup.

 - Garlic: I use fresh garlic.